Polyvagal Therapy

 What if I’ve tried therapy before, and it didn’t work?

 Traditional talk therapy does not always address the nervous system’s role in emotional healing.
-Polyvagal-informed therapy goes beyond cognitive approaches to include body-based techniques that can create lasting change by targeting the root of dysregulation.
+Polyvagal-informed therapy goes beyond cognitive approaches to include body-based techniques that can create lasting change by understanding the root of dysregulation.

 How long does it take to see progress?